Celery & Stilton Soup

 -

-Chop the onion and celery (discarding any tough or leafy bits) and soften in the butter for a few minutes.
+Chop the onion and celery (discarding any tough or leafy bits), peel and dice the potatoes, and soften all the vegetables in the butter for a few minutes.

 -